MarkNgendo/Advertising-analysis-in-R/README.md

     - male users click on ads slightly less than their counterparts.

 * The people most likely to click on ads spend not more than 60 minutes in a day on the site.
+*  Most people who earn a relatively low income tend to click on ads.
+*
+## Recommendations
+* The client should tailor their ads to target more non-male individuals
+* The client should target people earning between 22000 and 55000 as they are more likely to click on ads

-* The client should therefore tailor the ads towards meeting the needs of this specific demographic
+* The client should target people above the age of 40 as they tend to click on ads the most.